ManuelVolador/Python-Learning-Notes/Day1.md

 Today is Saturday 30th (2023)
 -------------------------------------------------------------------------------------------------

-# Today's topic is...
-Input and using "int" in there.
+# Input and using "int" in there.

-# An example of this is:
+## An example of this is:

 num_x = int(input("Put x number here: "))
 num_y = int(input("Put y number here: "))